tekmi/phpstorm-settings/README.md

 # PhpStorm Live Templates

-1. Please find the config file of your PHPStorm, by following the Jetbrains Guide [Directories used by the IDE to store settings, caches, plugins and logs](https://intellij-support.jetbrains.com/hc/en-us/articles/206544519-Directories-used-by-the-IDE-to-store-settings-caches-plugins-and-logs)
+1. Find config directory of your PHPStorm IDE by studying [Directories used by the IDE to store settings, caches, plugins and logs](https://intellij-support.jetbrains.com/hc/en-us/articles/206544519-Directories-used-by-the-IDE-to-store-settings-caches-plugins-and-logs) guide.
-2. Read more about what type of Default IDE directories you can find there, following Guide [Tuning PHPStorm](https://www.jetbrains.com/help/phpstorm/tuning-the-ide.html).
-Under section **Configuration directory** you shall find the list, e.g:
+2. Explore the list of default IDE directories, by following [Tuning PHPStorm](https://www.jetbrains.com/help/phpstorm/tuning-the-ide.html) guide - Under section **Configuration directory** you shall find the comprehensive list, while below are the most interesting options:

 Directory | User settings
 ----------|---------